jasonrohrer/CastleDoctrine/documentation/Readme.txt

 full-screen mode, you can switch to windowed mode by pressing Alt-Enter.

-If the game seems sluggish at the default 60 frames-per-second, particularly when entering things (which is the most CPU-intensive part of the game), try switching to 30 FPS by putting a 1 in "settings/halfFrameRate.ini".
+If the game seems sluggish at the default 60 frames-per-second, try switching to 30 FPS by putting a 1 in "settings/halfFrameRate.ini".

 If it still seems sluggish at 30 FPS, switch to 15 FPS by putting a 2 in that settings file.
 If it still seems sluggish, try 7.5 FPS by putting a 3